Your dog's diet is a powerful tool to effectively manage various medical conditions

 Your dog’s pancreas is a long, pink organ nestled beneath the stomach and alongside the small intestine.
 It serves two main functions:

 Both of these functions are critical to your dog’s health.
 Without the necessary enzymes, your dog would struggle to break down and absorb essential nutrients from food.
-And keeping the blood sugar in check is key, not only for preventing health conditions like diabetes, but also for ensuring stable energy levels throughout the day.
+Keeping the blood sugar in check not only prevents health conditions like diabetes but also ensures stable energy levels throughout the day.

 Why did my dog get pancreatitis?

-When the pancreas is working normally, digestive enzymes become active only when they reach the small intestine.
+When the pancreas works normally, digestive enzymes become active only when they reach the small intestine.
 It is believed that pancreatitis develops due to the premature activation of these enzymes.
 Think of it as a firework that goes off before reaching its height.

 When this happens, the enzymes begin to digest before they should.
 This results in the digestion of the pancreas itself, causing pain, inflammation and general unwellness.